Third Crossing - Point St. Mark Dr. and Gore Road intersection

 The City will be monitoring and performing traffic counts once the intersection is open to the public.
 If any modifications are needed in the future based on traffic patterns, it could be considered at that time.

-Good Morning!
+• Good Morning!
 Just wondering as to why one of the big maple trees on Gore, across from the Library was taken down? was it due to illness? will it be replaced? will we lose any other big maples?
 We thought all of these were to stay.
 As well, has any thought been put in, to adding a boat launch to access the water from the East end? we don't currently have a launch, since the Marina closed down.
 We look forward to your response.
 Thank you!

-Ghis asked about 3 years ago
+Ghis asked almost 4 years ago

 Hi there,